frontendr/babel-plugin-transform-compress-graphql/README.md

 `;
 ```

 The value of the comment can be changed using the `comment` option.
-The match is done
+The comment is being
-in a case insensitive manner so `/* graphql */` is also fine.
+matched in a case-insensitive manner so `/* graphql */` is also fine.

 **Important:** The comment _only_ works with template literals.
 Normal strings will not
 be compressed.